Italian folklore celebrates the Giorni della Merla amid hopes for a beautiful spring.

 According to tradition, if the days of 29, 30 and 31 January are particularly cold, the incoming spring should be warm and sunny and arrive early.
 If the contrary, spring will be late and rainy.

-Legend has it that these final days of January are traditionally the coldest in the year (even this is not supported by any scientific evidence and this weekend the temperatures in Rome will be relatively mild).
+Legend has it that these final days of January are traditionally the coldest in the year, even though this is not supported by any scientific evidence.

 So where did this old Italian adage originate?